smarr/are-we-fast-yet/README.md

 pip install ReBench
 ```

-The benchmarks can be executed with the following command in the root folder:
+The benchmarks can be executed with the following command in the root folder,
+assuming they have be previously built:

 ```
 rebench -d --without-nice rebench.conf all